nerdshark/simplix/README.md

 ### How to Build
 The following assumes a x86-64/AMD64 Linux distribution.
 The only thing required is a working MinGW x86-64 g++ and linker.
 If you're on Fedora, execute:
 `sudo yum install mingw64-gcc-c++`
-If your're on Ubuntu, execute:
+If you're on Ubuntu, execute:
 `sudo apt-get install mingw-w64`
 Then, assuming you're in the cloned directory, just do 'make' and a UEFI application called 'simplix.efi' should be in the directory.